ghc/ghc/docs/users_guide/using-warnings.rst

     :since: 8.8

-    The option :ghc-flag:`-Wunused-packages` warns about packages, specified on command line via :ghc-flag:`-package` or :ghc-flag:`-package-id`, but were not loaded during compication.
+    The option :ghc-flag:`-Wunused-packages` warns about packages, specified on command line via :ghc-flag:`-package ⟨pkg⟩` or
+    :ghc-flag:`-package-id ⟨unit-id⟩`, but were not loaded during compication.
     Usually it means that you have an unused dependency.

     You may want to enable this warning on a clean build or enable :ghc-flag:`-fforce-recomp` in order to get reliable results.